Thursday 10 October 2024

 Two Rivers, Too High, Too Many Fish?

 First up lets get that title out of the way, can a river be too high for fishing?
-From my experience no, sure there's the safety element and flooding isn't good for those affected but those fish have to go somewhere and if warm enough WILL feed, that reason alone is why I love fishing swollen rivers.
-As for too many fish, well keep your expectations low or the extra water will beat you, keep your optimism high though and you could be rewarded.
+From my experience not if it's still within it's banks more or less, sure there's the safety element and flooding isn't good for those affected but those fish have to go somewhere and if warm enough WILL feed, that is one of the many reasons why I love fishing swollen rivers.
+As for too many fish, well keep your expectations low or the extra water will beat you, keep your optimism high though and you could well be rewarded.

-Following the rains I had to get out last week, it had been a while and I hoped to get my mojo back, you know when you have a venue in mind and you're going to fish it no matter what, so I checked the river levels which showed the Warks Avon to be dropping, so that spot I had mapped out in my head was where I caught some nice perch this time last year.
+Following the rains I had to get out last week, it had been a while and I hoped to get my mojo back, you know when you have a venue in mind and you're going to fish it no matter what, so I checked the river levels which showed the Warks Avon to be dropping, the spot I had mapped out in my head was to be where I caught some really good perch this time last year.

-The water was above the towpath and the mooring poles were just visible below the surface, flow was minimal here compared to the torrent of the main stream the other side, where the little weir roared formidably above the noise of the willows blowing.
+The river was above the towpath and the mooring poles for the boats were just visible below the surface, flow was minimal here compared to the torrent of the main stream the other side, where the little weir roared formidably above the noise of the willows blowing.
 For the slow lock cut a light stick was put on and naturally the calm waters that preceded the choice of set up became a chop as soon as fishing commenced, why does that always happen?

 I decided to stick it out (no pun intended) rather than change to waggler and was rewarded by bites after ten minutes of finding the depth and a clearish spot, anything would do in such circumstances so I was happy to get a nice mix of decent roach, dace, gudgeon, perch and fun sized bream, all of which had their usual colour washed out.